Frontend Dogma

 Can I Make Other Suggestions and Contributions?

 Yes!
-Site feedback and contributions are always welcome.
+Feedback and initiative are always welcome.

 (On Open Collective you can also share ideas on what could be a great next feature—ideas on anything that would help your work as a frontend developer, lead, or manager.)